Mathematics & Computer Science

 Applicants should be undergraduates with a major in Mathematics, Computer Science, or a closely related STEM field.
 They should be current sophomores or juniors, although first year students with exceptionally strong backgrounds will be considered.
 In exceptional circumstances, seniors will be allowed into the program if they will not have graduated by the time the program begins.
 Preference will be given to students who will continue their research projects during the academic year, under the direction of either their supervisor or a faculty member from their home institution.
-Due to funding agency rules, only U.S. Citizens and Permanent Residents who will be full time undergraduate students in Fall 2017 are eligible to apply.
+Due to funding agency rules, only U.S. Citizens and Permanent Residents who will be full time undergraduate students in Fall 2018 are eligible for funding support.
 Women, minorities, and students with disabilities are encouraged to apply.

 We anticipate receiving a large number of applications.
 To ensure that your application will be properly processed, follow the online application guidelines below.

 - Be sure to list the project ID number in the proper format, e.g. Project17.01.
 Do not list the full title of the project.

 - Two letters of recommendation will be accepted this year.

 - PDF format files are preferred for all uploaded documents.

 - If you need to submit multiple transcripts, combine them all into one single PDF file.

 - Short answer responses should not exceed 400 characters and should avoid using symbols such as ampersands and colons.

 - You will be able to modify your application after you submit it.
 We may, however, not always see modifications committed after the review process begins.